-The File Manager allows you to manage all of your site’s files directly with HTTP instead of having to use an FTP tool or other third-party app.
+The File Manager allows you to manage all of your site’s files directly with HTTP instead of having to use an FTP tool or other third-party apps.

-This is where all of your site’s files are stored, so you’ll want to proceed with EXTREME caution when making changes here.
+This is where all of your site’s files are stored, therefore you’ll want to proceed with EXTREME caution when making changes here.

 There are a couple of quick things to point out on this screen.
-First, along the left you’ll find the root folder and sub-folders, shown below:
+First, on the left you’ll find the root folder and sub-folders, shown below:

-Then, in the middle of the screen, you’ll see the contents of whatever folder you have selected (including that folder’s sub-folders and files).
+Then, in the middle of the screen, you’ll see the contents of whatever folder you have selected (including the folder’s sub-folders and files).